These are just a few of the issues we are working on to improve the lives of staff across the University of Michigan.

 U-M wages should be competitive with the private sector, and should be internally logical and fair.
 Older U-M staff may remember a time when they earned an annual raise well above the rate of inflation.
 Now many of us have gone years with our salaries barely keeping up with the cost of living.
 Meanwhile, the university’s savings account, the endowment, has grown to $17 billion.
 It grew $4.7 billion in 2021 alone!
 We need an organization with bargaining power to fight for our income and our benefits.

 Many U-M staff feel “stuck” in jobs that offer no realistic path for advancement and no reward for experience.
 Often, candidates from outside of U-M are selected for mid-level and senior positions over seasoned staff who are ready for the next step.
 We need greater opportunities for professional development, clearer advancement opportunities for staff who seek promotions, and pay increases that recognize the expertise of long-serving staff at all ranks.

-USU would push to expand the extremely limited space in the U-M childcare centers– particularly the infant rooms– and to increase the salaries of the centers’ dedicated, loving, and creative teachers.
-With support from its members, USU would also help pressure U-M to join a new pilot state initiative called the Tri-Share Program, a generous subsidy program that would enable lower and middle income staff (including children’s center teachers) to pay an affordable tuition rate.
+USU will fight to expand the extremely limited space in the U-M childcare centers– particularly the infant rooms– and to increase the salaries of the centers’ dedicated, loving, and creative teachers.
+Already, USU has helped pressure U-M to join a new pilot state initiative called the Tri-Share Program, a subsidy program that would enable lower and middle income staff (including children’s center teachers) to pay an affordable tuition rate.
 We’ll continue to push for expansions and improvements to that support.